joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 ----------------
 We will use the rabbit install guide from here as a reference: http://www.rabbitmq.com/install-rpm.html

-(CentOS 5 only) The EPEL-5 yum repo contains the older R12B version of Erlang which would work fine ok with rabbit except we wouldn't have access to some of the nice management plugins nor SSL.
+(CentOS 5 only) We need to install both the EPEL-5 and epel-erlang yum repos.
+The EPEL-5 yum repo contains the older R12B version of Erlang which would work fine with rabbit except we wouldn't have access to SSL nor the web management plugins.
 Thus, we'll be installing a newer Erlang from the `epel-erlang` repo which provides R14B for cent5.
-We still need the EPEL-5 repo for some dependencies so we will install both repos.

     sudo rpm -Uvh http://download.fedora.redhat.com/pub/epel/5/i386/epel-release-5-4.noarch.rpm
     sudo wget -O /etc/yum.repos.d/epel-erlang.repo http://repos.fedorapeople.org/repos/peter/erlang/epel-erlang.repo

-(CentOS 6 only) Install the EPEL-6 yum repo which ships with Erlang R14B:
+(CentOS 6 only) Install the EPEL-6 yum repo which contains Erlang R14B:

     sudo rpm -Uvh http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-5.noarch.rpm